DRIVER-EU/test-bed-design/doc/developers.md

 The previous chapter already explained how to setup the Test-bed.
 More detailed information about how to run the Docker-compose environment can be found [here](https://github.com/DRIVER-EU/test-bed/tree/master/docker).
 Alternatively, in the near future, use the [GUI](https://driver-eu.github.io/docker-composer).

-As a system administrator, you are also responsible for setting up the local network, such that all solution and simulator providers have access to the local intranet as well as extranet.
+System administrators are also responsible for setting up the local network, such that all solution and simulator providers have access to the local intranet as well as extranet.

 In particular, it should be considered that some providers make heavy use of the network, e.g. to download maps, stream video, or access external computer clusters.
 If that is the case, consider using a throttling service in your network, so one provider does not claim all the network traffic.